5 Totally Uncomplicated Tips to Master Basic Chinese Grammar

 我吃过了小龙虾。(wǒ chī guò le xiǎo lóng xiā.) — I have eaten crayfish.

 The tricky part here is understanding that adverbials and complements won’t always reflect in English translations.
 But with more practice, you’ll see that Chinese is very straightforward in its sentence order.
-It’s really just a matter of not letting English grammar rules get in the way in learning Chinese sentence formats.
+It’s really just a matter of not letting English grammar rules get in the way of learning Chinese sentence formats.

 Try writing out a few sentences yourself using this sentence order.
 The more you write, the more you’ll understand what’s considered an adverbial and a complement.